saurabmish/Microblog/README.md

 ## Setup

-+ Navigate to the project's root directory
++ Navigate to an empty directory

 + Create a Python 3 virtual environment: